PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 * The information you are seeking is shown next to the `sg` in the window You don't need to modify your program to get this info using this technique.

-If your variable's value is too long and doesn't fit, then you'lll need to collect this information using the "Main Debugger Window"
+If your variable's value is too long and doesn't fit, then you'll need to collect this information using the "Main Debugger Window"

 #### What's NOT Listed In The Popout Debugger Window